Gigaspaces/xap-docs/site/content/xap121/query-geospatial.markdown

 # GeoJson Support
-The `ShapeFactory` also supports parsing  [GeoJson](http://geojson.org/) strings into shapes.
+The `ShapeFactory` also supports parsing  {{%exurl "GeoJson" "http://geojson.org/"%}} strings into shapes.
 For example:

 Examples: